Tennessee Titans vs. Jacksonville Jaguars NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Tennessee and its opponents have gone over the current 48.5-point total in three of four games (75%) this season.
+- Tennessee's games this season have gone over 48.5 points three of four times.

 - Jacksonville's games have gone over 48.5 points in two opportunities this season.

-- Sunday's over/under is 6.2 points higher than the combined 42.3 PPG average of the two teams.
+- The two teams combine to average 42.3 points per game, 6.2 less than the over/under in this contest.

-- The 56.6 points per game these two squads have surrendered to opponents this season are 8.1 more than the 48.5 over/under in this contest.
+- This contest's total is 8.1 points under the 56.6 these two squads combine to give up per game in 2020.

-- The average total in Titans games this season is 49.9, 1.4 points more than Sunday's total of 48.5.
+- The Titans and their opponents have scored an average of 49.9 points per game in 2020, 1.4 more than Sunday's total.

 - The 47.0 PPG average total in Jaguars games this season is 1.5 points fewer than this game's over/under.